Commercial property purchase case study

 The facts

-- Mr & Mrs Williams each have £100,000 in their pension funds
+- Mr & Mrs Williams each have £100,000 in their existing personal pensions

 - The proposed shop is valued at £240,000 which can be purchased using their personal pension funds